Mapsui/Mapsui/README.md

 [Android](https://mapsui.github.io/Mapsui/documentation/getting-started-android.html).

 ## Documentation
-The documentation can be found [here](https://mapsui.com).
+The documentation can be found at [mapsui.com](https://mapsui.com).
 Let us know what kind of information you are missing.

 ## Samples
 The best way to get going with Mapsui is by using the Samples.
 If you clone the project there is a Samples folder with a Mapsui.Samples.Wpf project with the list of samples.
 The accompanying code can be found [here](https://github.com/Mapsui/Mapsui/tree/master/Samples/Mapsui.Samples.Common/Maps).

 ## Questions
-If you have a question please submit an issue [here](https://github.com/mapsui/Mapsui/issues)
+If you have a question please submit this as an issue [here on github](https://github.com/mapsui/Mapsui/issues).

 ## How can I help as a user
 - Write clear issues.
 Mention the Mapsui version and which platform you use.